 Are you coming by yourself or with family?
 If you are a free bird it can be less complicated.
 You have to make sure you have the right visa and figure out how to support yourself financially.

-If you have a family, you need to put some real energy researching about school systems, language supports, and resources in the town or city you will be moving to.
+If you have a family, you need to put some real energy into researching about school systems, language supports, and resources in the town or city you will be moving to.
 Do your children speak the local language?
-Will they be able to make friends and engage to school activities?
+Will they be able to make friends and engage in school activities?
 Moving abroad is a major change for everyone, especially children.
 If you have your kiddos coming with you, make sure they all have the support and understanding they need to get through their new life successfully.
-This can include joining local support groups on facebook to find out what resources are available in the area.
+This can include joining local support groups on Facebook to find out what resources are available in the area.

 What is your financial situation?